-Palm Beach County SUPPORTS funding for this program that allows 19-and-older out of school adults to complete a private high school diploma and career certificate through 35 participating library systems.
+Palm Beach County SUPPORTS funding for this program that allows 19-and-older out of school adults to complete a private high school diploma and career certificate through 35 participating library systems at \$750,000.
 No money was appropriated by the Legislature this past year.
-As of September 2019, 630 students had graduated.
 This program makes a high school diploma more accessible to Floridians and prepares them for success in the workforce.